/>

 As well as getting new features and bug fixes, you also get security updates that help to keep your device safe from hackers and other bad guys.

-Are there risks to updates?
+Are there risks to updating a device?

 Updates are quite safe.
 Yes, there might be bugs that cause you irritation, but serious issues that cause a device to be bricked or unusable are extremely rare.